jens-guenther/ksqldb-migrate-cli/README.md

 TODO, there's a alot ;)

+### Migration stream partition is fixed to 1, not yet configurable
+You might run into issues when the underlying kafka cluster expects more partitions (have seen this issue once).

+**Workaround**: Change the partition number at [funcs.migrate.sh](https://github.com/jens-guenther/ksqldb-migrate-cli/blob/master/src/files/usr/local/lib/ksqldb-migrate/funcs.migrate.sh) line 12

 ### Rollback fails for streams, tables created by CREATE ...
 AS SELECT ...
 Common case as the underlying query hasn't been terminated yet.
 There's a [ticket](https://github.com/confluentinc/ksql/issues/2177 "DROP [STREAM|TABLE] should support termination of query started during creation." ) in ksql solving this in ksql.